slr-ladders/theladders.github.com/source/_posts/2013-03-08-eric-evans-is-coming-to-theladders.markdown

 ... when the Man comes around.
 {% endblockquote %}

-We are happy to announce that this April TheLadders will be hosting [Eric Evans](http://domainlanguage.com/about/), the codifier of [Domain Driven Design](http://domainlanguage.com/ddd/), for the New York City DDD Meetup group.
+We are happy to announce that on April 10th, TheLadders will be hosting [Eric Evans](http://domainlanguage.com/about/), the codifier of [Domain Driven Design](http://domainlanguage.com/ddd/), for the New York City DDD Meetup group.
 Engineers at TheLadders have long been